Honey Joys are the sweet, crunchy and golden treats that you may have first discovered at a kids party many years ago.

 - Add the Corn Flakes to the mixture in the saucepan and stir quickly to combine.
 Crush with the spoon a little as you stir to break some of the flakes.

-- Spoon into patty pans and firm up/shape with a spoon or your hands (provided the mixture has cooled enough not to burn you).
+- Spoon into patty pans and firm up/shape with a spoon or your hands (provided the mixture has cooled enough to not burn you).

 - Bake for 7 minutes.